namesys-eth/ccip-store/ENSIP-19.md

 #### 5. `POST` REQUEST
 ##### A. `POST` to IPNS
-`POST` request for IPNS storage needs to be handled in a custom manner through the `namesys.js` or `w3name.js` client-side libraries.
+`POST` request for IPNS storage needs to be handled in a custom manner through the `namesys-client` (or `w3name-client`) client-side libraries.
 This is due to the secret nature of IPNS private key leading to all IPNS related publishing being intentionally limited to client-side to protect user autonomy.
 The pseudo-code for autonomous IPNS storage handling is as follows:

 ```js
 import IPNS from provider